Reform ‘don’t have to talk to press acting as activists’ – Tice after media ban

 He added: “I’m sure they’ll sort it out.
 But also, you know, freedom of speech means that if someone acts as an activist, then actually maybe we don’t have to talk to them – we’re talking to lots of other people, we enjoy scrutiny and accountability.”

+The MP for Cheltenham, who is also a former local journalist, added: “As a former local journalist I’m appalled to see Reform’s disregard for basic transparency.

+“Farage must step in and expel Barton from Reform immediately.
+He is not fit to grace public office.”

-His decision has been criticised with Chris Morley, the senior organiser for the north and midlands at the National Union of Journalists (NUJ), saying “if reporters are barred from interviewing key councillors about those decisions, it risks creating a vacuum of democracy.”
+The council’s decision was previously criticised by Chris Morley, the senior organiser for the north and midlands at the National Union of Journalists (NUJ), saying “if reporters are barred from interviewing key councillors about those decisions, it risks creating a vacuum of democracy.”

 Natalie Fahy, the editor of Nottinghamshire Live, said in an article on the newspaper’s website: “Reform UK makes huge noises about respecting free speech, transparency, honesty and being straight-talking.